Last Updated: April 26, 2020

 Achieving an accurate polar alignment is relatively easy with the SkyGuider Pro.
 The SGP comes with a built-in polar scope, which will allow to you precisely align to the north star, provided you have the smartphone app.
 Android users should buy the Polar Finder App, while iPhone users can get this PolarScope Align app.
 The app is critical for an accurate alignment, as you will need to know the exact spot to position Polaris inside of the polar scope reticle.

 The first way to mount your camera is the traditional mounting block, which comes pre-installed.
 This is great for lightweight rigs under 3 lbs, you simply attach your ballhead to the screw!
 This makes for a fast, easy installation process when you are in the field at night.
+Even if you are using a full-frame camera and heavy wide-angle lens, this mounting method should work fine.

 Thankfully, the counterweight system is very easy to install and use.
 Balancing the counterweight is also a quick, easy process thanks to the design of the SkyGuider Pro.
 Simply loosen the clutch, rotate the mount so that the camera and counterweights are horizontal and move the actual counterweight in or out until the system is balanced.
 Having come from the SkyTracker Pro, and its awful counterweight system, this is my favorite part of the SkyGuider Pro!